In short, any positive comments about you, your company or your product are considered social proof.

-6 Social proof examples to boost conversions today
+6 Social proof examples to boost your online conversions as brick and mortar shops reopen

-Online reviews are trusted by consumers because, if the review company is an open platform, other customers’ opinions can not be edited or deleted by companies.
+On an open platform, anyone is free to write a review as long as they comply with the guidelines set out by the platform, and verified, genuine customer feedback can not be edited or deleted by companies.
 If you’re considering using a review platform, opt for an open one, which shows authentic and real reviews from customers.

 2. Live or dynamic data